mauriciopoppe/blog/site/content/notes/mathematics/calculus/derivative.md

 \end{align*}
 $$</div>

-This fixed number is the value of the *slope* of the line tangent to the derivative function when it's evaluated with $1$, let's find out the *Point–slope* form of the *tangent* line whose *slope* is $m$
+This fixed number is the value of the *slope* of the line tangent to the derivative function when it's evaluated with $1$.
+Let's find out the *Point–slope* form of the *tangent* line whose *slope* is $m$:

 <div>$$
 \begin{equation}\label{line-equation}